-- 1. All the above streaming performance numbers were achieved using the Windows Media Load Simulator (WMLS) with zero packet loss reported by the WMLS clients. - 2.
-The system throughput on number of streams was higher with a few WMLS client packet losses without perceived video quality degradation, while saturating a 100Mbps network bandwidth for the mid-range bit rates (100Kbps, 200Kbps and 300Kbps).
+- All the above streaming performance numbers were achieved using the Windows Media Load Simulator (WMLS) with zero packet loss reported by the WMLS clients. - The system throughput on number of streams was higher with a few WMLS client packet losses without perceived video quality degradation, especially for the mid-range bit rates (100 Kbps, 200 Kbps, and 300 Kbps).
+The higher number of streams varies depending on the bit rate and the packet loss behavior, such as random versus bursts.